Annual Show

 23 Any other vegetable

-24 A collection of vegetables - three kinds (30cmx45cm base)
+24 A collection of vegetables - six distinct varieties (30cmx45cm base)

 26 Any vegetable - NOVICES ONLY